2019 CARMELITE PICTURE BOOK PRIZE WINNER ANNOUNCED

 Student Georgia Page has won the 2019 Carmelite Picture Book Prize with her illustrations for a picture book written by Kes Gray

-For this year’s prize, undergraduate students of illustration were asked to create two colour spreads for Bently’s Where the Sea Meets the Sky, a rhyming story about a sea otter.
+For this year’s prize, undergraduate students of illustration and design were asked to create two colour spreads for Kes Gray’s Zebracadabra, a brilliantly funny story, jam-packed with animals and magic.